DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 |hr-dashed|

-Correcting the Makerfabs ESP8266 Wifi Shield With a USB to TTL Converter Module Adapter
+Correcting the Makerfabs ESP8266 WiFi Shield With a USB to TTL Converter Module Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Recommended approach**